ajarara/jarmac.org/content/starting-nix.md

 If that sounds optimistic, know that a _lot_ of work has been done so far to achieve this goal: Nix (and NixOS) has been developed since 2004, and is probably hitting critical mass. #nixos on freenode is very active and helpful.
 Last week marked the 100,000th commit on nixpkgs, a ports-like repository of derivations.

 I want to use Nix to create a home media center.
-I've done a machine like this before, running XBMC, a timemachine daemon, nfs, local duplicity, and openvpn providing a DMZ and dynamic DNS for access.
+I've done a machine like this before, running XBMC, a timemachine daemon, nfs, local duplicity, and openvpn providing a (logical) DMZ and dynamic DNS for access.
 But, configuration of all these services in tandem was a nightmare.
 Docker helped in terms of providing isolated environments, but it did not reproduce builds.
 If I broke something, I'd have to rollback to some state and start over.
 And I broke things often.

 I really like the way Nix does things.
 As long as I don't break networking, I'm free to mess around with my machine as I see fit without risking having to reinstall from scratch.
 Another big plus: all configuration is local, as in on my machine.
 No forwarding over SSH, no Dockerfiles in tmux, no littered git repos.
 Everything for a machine is in exactly one repo, [here](https://github.com/alphor/3asirah).